JPMorgan Chase plans to launch a digital bank in the U.K. in the first quarter of 2021, Sky News reported Friday.

 The British news channel said the launch would put the largest U.S. bank in a position to capitalize on the growth of digital services amid the coronavirus pandemic.

-- Reports that JPMorgan Chase is planning to launch a digital bank in the U.K. first surfaced in February, when sources told Sky News the bank was in talks with U.K. regulators to launch a range of savings and loan products in the country.
+- Sky News first reported in February that JPMorgan Chase was in talks with U.K. regulators to launch a range of savings and loan products in the country.
+However, rumors of the bank's plans to launch a digital bank in the U.K. have persisted since June 2019.
 JPMorgan Chase did not respond to Banking Dive’s request for comment by press time.

 JPMorgan has reportedly already signed up its technology suppliers ahead of the digital bank’s planned launch next year.